 I understand we can't all STAND UP FOR ALL RIGHTS ALL THE TIME, but a couple of small actions, including sharing the stories we've put here for 15 year, is a step in the right direction.
 It just takes a little effort, from a lot of us.
 And there is GOOD NEWS on restoration of some to their tribes:

-Read here on SOMEBODY DO SOMETHING That somebody is in the mirror.
+Read here on SOMEBODY DO SOMETHING You will see THAT somebody is in the mirror LOOKING BACK.